 Understanding these contrasts is important in understanding what has happened at Barriere Lake; it is not just a question of land jurisdiction, but a question of governance and sovereignty.
 Some 10,000 square kilometres of land are used by the Algonquins for hunting, fi shing, trapping and harvesting is often contested by mining activities and logging.
 Recognizing this, the customary government of Norman Matchewan made an attempt in the early 1990s to rectify the situation by introducing the concept of a Trilateral Agreement, a method of power-sharing signed between Barriere Lake, Québec and Canada that would respect local knowledge and use it as a guide for future developments.

 The United Nations called the Trilateral Agreement a “trailblazer” as it outlined concepts coinciding with the popular ideas of sustainability while respecting Indigenous knowledge and sovereignty.
-The Royal Commission on Aboriginal Peoples called it “a model for existence.”
+The Royal Commission on Aboriginal Peoples called it “a model for co-existence.”
 What could have been used as a conduit for meaningful reconciliation and a roadmap for peaceful coexistence instead was ignored as Québec continued to license multinational corporate logging on sacred and ecologically sensitive lands explicitly outlined as off-limits in the agreement.

 These events were to be the seed of a string of coercive, forceful actions taken by Québec and Canada to supersede traditional law from Barriere Lake, the main weed in a fi eld of industrial growth.
 While infi ghting over leadership sprung up after Indian Act legislation was enacted, INAC introduced Third- Party Management, a common practice enforced by federal authorities when a community appears divided on leaders.
 This tactic allowed the federal government to regain resource control as Barriere Lake watched their local education and other internal, self-governing systems disintegrate.